 The Myth: "Lesbians do not get HIV."

-The Reality: Women who only ever had sex with women are generally at a lower risk for getting any sexually transmitted disease.
-But they can still get HIV.
-There are multiple reports of lesbians who have been infected through rougher sex or sharing sex toys with a woman living with HIV.
-Also, many women who consider themselves lesbians have had sex with men, and can get infected that way.
-Lesbians who use drugs and share drug injection equipment can get HIV from a needle or syringe that has been used by someone who is HIV+.
+The Reality: Although it is much less common for women to pass HIV to other women during sex, lesbians can still get HIV.
+There are multiple reports of lesbians who have acquired HIV through rougher sex or sharing sex toys with a woman living with HIV.
+Also, many women who consider themselves lesbians have had sex with men and have acquired HIV that way.
+Lesbians who use drugs and share drug injection equipment can get HIV from a needle or syringe that has been used by someone who is living with HIV.

 The Myth: "HIV can be spread through tears, sweat, mosquitoes, pools, or casual contact."

 The Reality: HIV is only transmitted through infected blood, semen (pre-cum and cum), vaginal fluids, and breast milk.
-The most common ways for HIV to be transmitted are through unprotected sexual contact and/or sharing drug equipment with an HIV+ person.
+The most common ways for HIV to be transmitted are through unprotected sexual contact and/or sharing drug equipment with a person living with HIV.
 HIV can also be passed from mother to baby during pregnancy, birth, or breastfeeding.

 The Reality: With proper health care and HIV drugs, women living with HIV can have healthy pregnancies.
-There are many things you can do to prevent spreading HIV to your partner and your baby.
+There are many things you can do to prevent transmitting HIV to your partner and your baby.
 Advances in HIV treatment have greatly lowered the chances that a mother will pass HIV on to her baby.
-If the mother takes HIV drugs as prescribed and is virally suppressed, the chances of spreading HIV to the baby can be less than one in 100, according to the US Centers for Disease Control.
-For more information, see The Well Project's articles, Pregnancy and HIV and Getting Pregnant and HIV.
+If the mother takes HIV drugs as prescribed and is virally suppressed (very little HIV in her blood), the chances of spreading HIV to the baby can be less than one in 100, according to the US Centers for Disease Control and Prevention.
+For more information, see our fact sheets on Pregnancy and HIV and Getting Pregnant and HIV.

 The Myth: "It is OK to have unprotected sex if both partners have HIV."